Glens Falls, New York: History

 A post office was established in 1808.
 Glens Falls became an incorporated village in 1839, and was re-incorporated in 1874 and 1887, expanding the village to what would become the city limits when the state legislature granted the city charter in 1908, at which time the city became independent from the town of Queensbury.

 In 2003, with permission from Queensbury, Glens Falls annexed approximately 49 acre of the town.
 The land, known as Veterans Field or the Northway Industrial Park, is on Veterans Road between Luzerne Road and Sherman Avenue and is just east of I-87.
 The land was vacant at the time.
 A thin, 0.5 mi strip of Sherman Avenue was part of this annexation, to comply with state law on contiguity of annexed land.
-As a result, the city and town share co-own this stretch of highway.
+As a result, the city and town share this stretch of highway.